abedbaadarani/Unimarket/README.md

 # UniMarket

-A full-stack marketplace application for university students to buy and sell items.
+A full-stack marketplace application to buy and sell items.
 Built with React, Node.js, Express, Prisma, and PostgreSQL.

 ## Project Structure